Diabetes Prevention Program

 Financing and Insurance Coverage

-If you have a policy with United Health Care or Florida Blue, you may be eligible to participate at no cost.
+If you have a policy with United Health Care or Florida Blue, you may be eligible to participate at no cost to you.
 Call the number on the back of your insurance card today to find out!

 Financial assistance and payment plans are available for qualifying individuals based on household income.